 Pluralism vs. Monism

-Pluralism maintains that the universe comprises various distinct entities that exist independently.
-In contrast, monism posits that seemingly disparate elements are interrelated parts of a whole, unified by something fundamental and consistent.
-While pluralism emphasizes the diversity of the world, monism underscores its unity.
-The former reflects the micro or atomistic thinking of the West, whereas the latter embodies the macro or holistic thinking of the East.
+Pluralism asserts that the universe comprises distinct entities that exist independently, each maintaining its own unique essence.
+In contrast, monism contends that all seemingly separate elements are interconnected components of a unified whole, bound by an underlying, consistent foundation.
+While pluralism highlights the diversity of the world, monism emphasizes its unity.
+These perspectives reflect broader intellectual traditions—pluralism aligns with the atomistic and analytical thinking of the West, while monism embodies the holistic and integrative philosophy of the East.

-Individualism and pluralism, rooted in the "law of the jungle," lack respect for equality and morality, posing a threat to both societies that embrace these ideologies and the world at large, as evidenced by the growing moral decay, societal fragmentation, and widespread lawlessness in the US, the lack of moral integrity among its political elites, and the destructive impact of their self-serving, hegemonic, and coercive foreign policies on the world (see Darwinism and Confucianism).
+Individualism and pluralism, rooted in the "law of the jungle" mindset, lack respect for equality, morality, and the common good.
+This has created social instability not only within societies that champion these ideologies but also across the globe, as evidenced by the growing moral decay, societal fragmentation, political dysfunction, and widespread lawlessness in the United States, the lack of moral integrity among its political elites, and the destructive impact of their self-serving, hegemonic, and coercive foreign policies on the world (see Darwinism and Confucianism).

-While liberalism once played a positive role in unleashing human creativity and potential, contributing to capitalism's success in the West, its excessive emphasis on individualism has proven counterproductive.
-As a reader insightfully commented, "Freedom and human rights movements led people to put a lot of emphasis on individuality and as a result, the inflated self-image lessens our ability to view the world as a connected whole.
-This inflated self-image is also probably the root cause to many modern psychological ailments and problems: loneliness, depression, and mental disorder.
-If we can zoom out and see ourselves as a tiny one, rather than the one, in this big universe, a fact that has not changed a bit since the big bang, we may again find the beauty in the ancient natural law and adopt the right perspective towards the self and the rest of the world (see A Wise Voice)."
-The result has been a re-concentration of resources, wealth, and political power in the hands of a few, only this time this is done not under slavery, monarchy or aristocracy, but under the guise of free competition.
+While liberalism has historically played a crucial role in unlocking human potential and driving capitalism’s ascent in the West, its excessive emphasis on individualism has, in many ways, become counterproductive.
+As one reader insightfully observed, “Freedom and human rights movements have placed a heightened focus on individuality.
+As a result, an inflated self-image diminishes our ability to see the world as a unified whole.
+This inflated sense of self may also underlie many modern psychological struggles—loneliness, depression, and mental distress.
+If we can zoom out and recognize ourselves as a small part of a vast universe, a truth unchanged since the Big Bang, we may rediscover the beauty in ancient natural laws and adopt a healthier perspective on ourselves and the world (see A Wise Voice).”
+The outcome, unfortunately, has been a re-concentration of wealth, resources, and political power in the hands of a few, only this time it is done not under monarchies or aristocracies, but the guise of free competition.

-Observing the success of capitalism in the West, the East, while adhering to its holistic philosophy and Confucian values, began to encourage people's initiative and creativity, which has also brought positive changes to the East in recent decades.
+Observing capitalism’s success in the West, the East—while remaining rooted in its holistic philosophy and Confucian values—has increasingly fostered people's initiative and creativity, which has also brought positive changes to the East in recent decades.
 While the East seeks to integrate the strengths of the West, the West remains stagnant, refusing to learn from the East.
 It believes that, based on its past success, its way is the only right way.
-Instead of addressing its deep-seated ideological and structural flaws, it becomes increasingly neoliberal.
-The West spends vast resources on media propogandas, NGOs, military, cognitive, trade, technological and financial warfares to defend its system and impose its ideologies on the rest of the world, which is not surprising given that capitalism has a vested interest in these ideologies, without them plutocracy loses legitimacy (see Democracy vs. Plutocracy).
+Instead of addressing its deep-seated ideological and structural flaws, it has doubled down on neoliberal policies.
+The West spends vast resources on media propogandas, NGOs, military, cognitive, trade, technological and financial warfares to defend its system and impose its ideologies on the rest of the world, which is unsurprising given that capitalism has a vested interest in sustaining these ideologies—without them, plutocracy risks losing its legitimacy (see Democracy vs. Plutocracy).

 However, the balance of power has shifted.
-Initially, the pluralistic West may have certain advantages over the monistic East, but the monistic East, enriched by Western strengths, is catching up with and in many ways surpassing the pluralistic West.
-Individuality and sociality are two facets of human nature that must be balanced for the well-being of mankind and society as a whole.
+While the pluralistic West once held certain advantages over the monistic East, the East—having integrated Western strengths—is rapidly catching up and, in many respects, surpassing its counterpart.
+Individuality and social connection are two facets of human nature that must be balanced for the well-being of mankind and society as a whole.
 Neither authoritarianism, which suppresses individual freedom, nor individualism, which denies humanity's shared destiny, coexistence, and interdependence, can create a cohesive society.
 Successful society thrives on fraternity, solidarity, cooperation, and the willingness of its people to prioritize collective interests over personal ones and work together as a team.
 This is how families function (see Tango and Family Values).
 This is how tango is danced.
 This is how China is growing strong.
 And this is how America can regain its strength.

 September 8, 2018